 Partners and sponsors now have the opportunity to help support the Library, enabling it to continue to play a leading role in the literary and intellectual life of the nation and remain true to its founding vision to provide access to the riches of a national library for members to enjoy in their own homes.

 Stage 1 of the Library's major redevelopment project has now been completed and fundraising continues for the next Stage of what is the most significant building programme for the Library in over a century.
 Hear the Library's President Sir Tom Stoppard and Librarian Inez Lynn talk about the Library's future plans.

 Director: Jeremy Riggall

 The masterplan for the building project has been led by distinguished architects Haworth Tompkins.
 Phases 1 and 2 have already attracted much architectural praise.
 In April 2011 phase 2 of Stage 1 was awarded an American Institute of Architecture Award for Excellence and a New London Architecture Award in July 2011.
 In 2014 the Library won RIBA Regional and National Awards for the first completed stage of the project.
 Haworth Tompkins were named RIBA London Architect of the Year 2014.

-Bespoke fixtures: developed to meet the practical requirements of Library users, The Gravity Workshop's VéVé reading lights grace the desks in the Prevost, Lightwell, Art and Times Rooms.
+Bespoke fixtures: developed to meet the practical requirements of Library users, The Gravity Workshop's VéVé reading lights grace the desks in The Sackler Study, Lightwell, Art and Times Rooms.
 Available in a variety of configurations and finishes, the lights can be purchased online.

 Martin Creed: As a unique venture, Haworth Tompkins collaborated with Turner Prize winning artist Martin Creed, to develop a conceptual framework for the project, which also resulted in a bold, site-specific commission for the new WCs within T.S.
 Eliot House.